-GoldenbergLaw’s Minneapolis personal injury lawyers have decades of experience with defective products cases.
+GoldenbergLaw’s Minneapolis personal injury lawyers have decades of experience with defective product cases.
 Those involving children are especially tragic.

 Defective products are unacceptable, and we’re pleased to see federal regulators investigating a company to determine if more could have been done.